Mehdi Ben Barka: Disappearance

-On 29 October 1965, Mehdi Ben Barka was abducted ("disappeared") in Paris by French policemen and never seen again.
+On 29 October 1965, Mehdi Ben Barka was abducted ("disappeared") in Paris by two French policemen and never seen again.

 On 29 December 1975, Time magazine published an article titled "The Murder of Mehdi Ben Barka", stating that three Moroccan agents were responsible for the death of Ben Barka, one of them former interior minister Mohamed Oufkir.
 Speculation persists as to CIA involvement.
 French intelligence agents and the Israeli Mossad were also involved, according to the article.
 According to Tad Szulc, Israeli involvement was in the wake of the successful Moroccan-Israeli collaboration in the 1961–64 Operation Yachin; he claims that Meir Amit located Ben Barka, whereupon Mossad agents persuaded him to come to Paris where he was to be arrested by the French police.

 Theories on the disappearance

 French trial

 In the 1960s Ben Barka's disappearance was enough of a scandale public that President De Gaulle, who ordered an investigation, formally declared that the French police and secret service had not been responsible.
 After trial in 1967, two French officers were sent to prison for their role in the kidnapping.
 However, the judge ruled that the main guilty party was Moroccan Interior Minister Mohamed Oufkir.
 Georges Figon, a freelance barbouze (secret agent) who had testified earlier that Oufkir stabbed Ben Barka to death, was later found dead, officially a suicide.

 Prefect of Police Maurice Papon (1910–2007), later convicted of crimes against humanity for his role under the Vichy regime, was forced to resign following Ben Barka's kidnapping.